-I am pleased to publish our gender pay gap report for 2021.
+I am pleased to publish our gender pay gap report for 2022, based on data from a snapshot date in April 2022.
 Acora has always been a company enriched by a diverse and talented team, and one of our aims is to pay all employees equitably regardless of an individual’s gender, ability, age, race, religion or belief.

-We are committed to ensuring there are equal opportunities within the workplace and through the recent introduction of our Career Framework, we believe we are making significant progress in promoting our employees organically, and through this structure, are striving to offer them fair pay too.
+We are committed to ensuring there are equal opportunities within the workplace and through the recent introduction of our Career Framework, we believe we are making significant progress in promoting our employees organically, and through this structure, we have the framework in place to ensure we pay equitably.

-We welcome the transparency of publishing our gender pay gap figures as it gives us the chance to learn from the data and also allows us to set up and commit to an improvement plan.
-We are determined to focus on key areas which are realised not just by the data but also by the internal engagement with staff to understand the enablers and barriers to development and promotion.
+We welcome the transparency of publishing our gender pay gap figures as it gives us the chance to learn from the data and also allows us to identify what measures we can put in place to drive improvement.
+We are determined to focus on key areas which are realised not just by the data but also by the internal engagement with our employees to understand the enablers and barriers to development and promotion.

 Our strategy is centred around continuous improvement and development, characteristics which underpin what Acora stands for, particularly when it comes to our employees, so committing to an improvement plan will ensure that we continue to enjoy a diverse and inclusive workforce which is vital in driving our long-term business success and delivery of sustainable growth.

 The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 requires all companies by law with more than 250 employees to carry out gender pay gap reporting on a snapshot date each year (5th April).
-On the snapshot date, 5th April 2021, Acora met the requirement to publicly report our gender pay gap analysis by April 2022.
+On the snapshot date, 5th April 2022, Acora continues to meet the requirement to publicly report our gender pay gap analysis.

 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of men’s average hourly earnings (excluding overtime).
 It is measured across all jobs and does not compare the difference in pay between men and women doing the same or equivalent job, known as equal pay.